Gears of War: Backwards compatibility

-Microsoft revealed on August 3, 2015 that the four Gears of War titles that launched on Xbox 360 — Gears of War, Gears of War 2, Gears of War 3, and Gears of War: Judgment — are compatible on Xbox One through the backwards compatibility program.
+Microsoft revealed on August 3, 2015, that the four Gears of War titles that launched on Xbox 360 — Gears of War, Gears of War 2, Gears of War 3, and Gears of War: Judgment — are compatible on Xbox One through the backwards compatibility program.
+In 2021, all aforementioned games got 60 FPS support on Xbox Series X and Series S as part of the Xbox FPS Boost program.

 Music

 The video game music for Gears of War was composed by Kevin Riepl, who had previously worked with Epic Games on soundtracks for Unreal Tournament 2003, Unreal Tournament 2004 and Unreal Championship 2.
 The music for Gears of War 2 and Gears of War 3 was composed by Steve Jablonsky.
 The music for Gears of War 4 is composed by Ramin Djawadi.
 Ramin Djawadi continued to compose the music for the next title in the series, Gears 5.

 Adaptations

 The Board Game

 Gears of War: The Board Game was released in 2011 by Fantasy Flight Games.
 Designed by Corey Konieczka, it is a cooperative game for up to four players, including the option for solo play.
 Each player takes control of a COG (represented by a miniature figure pre-painted in red), fighting their way through randomly generated maps filled with Locust soldiers (represented by a miniature figure pre-painted in light gray).
 These are controlled by an AI deck of cards: after each player finishes their turn, they draw a card from the AI deck and takes actions for each Locust creature.
 Players play cards and roll dice to take actions as well as to resolve shooting and defense.
 The game proceeds until the player team successfully completes the mission.
 There are seven different missions, each featuring different objectives and enemies in randomly generated map layouts.
 Since its launch, the game has received one expansion, Mission Pack 1, which brought more weapons, two new missions and new enemies, including General RAAM.